CubeCoders/WHMCSModule/README.md

 <h2>Prerequisites</h2>
 This guide assumes you have knowledge of WHMCS and the software is configured for basic use.
 More information can be found on https://www.whmcs.com.

+WHMCS must be configured as its own subdomain (e.g. whmcs.example.com).

 WHMCS CANNOT be in Maintenance Mode or you will fail to receive callbacks.

 Ensure you have configured your ADS instances by following the [Configuring AMP for Enterprise or Network Usage](https://discourse.cubecoders.com/t/configuring-amp-for-enterprise-or-network-usage/1830) guide.